 Gatsby’s New Life

-After changing his life, Gatsby lived a life of wealth and luxury, although he did get his heart broken on more than one occasion.
+After changing his life, Gatsby lived a life of wealth and luxury (read more on where did Gatsby live ), although he did get his heart broken on more than one occasion.
 No study of Gatsby would be complete without an appreciation for the man he became by the end of the book, hosting a life of glamour at his Long Island estate.